 What is the EmPOWERED To Serve Urban Health Accelerator™ – HBCU Healthy Communities Challenge?

 This is an eight-week intensive training designed to challenge you to apply innovative, community-based solutions to help solve an urgent health problem on your campus and in the surrounding community.
 If accepted, you will have access to a team of marketing, branding and tech leaders who are ready to join forces with you.
-Through their mentoring, training and coaching, you will move closer to qualifying to present your project at the EmPOWERED To Serve Urban Health Accelerator™ – HBCU Showcase April 2019 [location/date TBD] and potentially receive a $100,000 grant.
+Through their mentoring, training and coaching, you will move closer to qualifying to present your project at the EmPOWERED To Serve Urban Health Accelerator™ – HBCU Showcase April 29, 2019, at the International Civil Rights Museum in Greensboro, NC and potentially receive a $100,000 grant.

 The EmPOWERED To Serve Urban Health Accelerator™ expands the work of the American Heart Association (AHA) in local communities as we seek to address social issues impacting the ability of individuals to attain the healthiest life possible.
 The American Heart Association/Mid-Atlantic Affiliate will pilot a new accelerator designed to engage Historically Black Colleges and Universities (HBCUs) in building of a “Culture of Health” on campus and in their communities.